alwyn974/EpitechIntranetProjectUpdateNotifier/README.md

 When you are connected the notifier with check every **30 minutes** (configurable in the `config.json`) if a file is updated on current projects.

+### ⚠️ Warning

+To use the diff feature, you need to have the `diff` command installed on your system. (already installed on most linux distros, and on the docker)

 > :bulb: Don't forget to put a star on the project to support the project